The Alberta Home Education Association (AHEA) hosts its provincial convention in Red Deer each spring. Registration opens each November.

 - Pray ahead to know God’s direction for your family’s homeschooling, for guidance in selecting curriculum (or not), for creative ideas, that He would bring the right people across your path that day, and for His peace during what can be an overwhelming weekend.

 - Know your role & what you need to do there: learn from the keynote speakers? get practical help at the workshops? do a lot of shopping? be a volunteer? encourage others? be encouraged? all of the above?
 Year-by-year each conference will have a different flavour for you, usually depending on where you are along your homeschool journey & what your family circumstances are.
 Keep your goals clearly in mind.
+And just take the gems home that will work for *your* family.

 - Plan in advance by knowing who the conference speakers will be & which ones you really want to hear.
 Circle these sessions on your schedule and feel free to shop & visit at other times; don’t feel you have to attend every single session just because someone is speaking!
 You, your spouse or a friend can divide and conquer, or you can purchase a recording if there is more than one good session you’d like to attend in the same time slot.
 The conference schedule is posted on AHEA's website a couple months in advance so that you can print out a copy & plan early.